muggy8/tensura-tl/v9/1_intermission_en.md

 In order to handle when something unexpected happened in the tournament, having more participants could be better.

-If it's Rigur recomendation who himself had reached A-rank, I thought I could believe it.
+If it's Rigur recommendation who himself had reached A-rank, I thought I could believe it.

 "R-right.
 I don't think we won't have problem with Geld participating, but this is just in case, so who is it?"